Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Quantum equilibria

 \subsection{Quantum formalism}

 In the interest of being self-contained, we briefly present the mathematical formalism necessary to introduce and discuss quantum correlated equilibria.
 (For more details, see \cite{nielsen2000quantum, wilde2013quantum}.)
+This section is essential for the correct understanding of the definitions that follow, and it contains standard concepts of quantum mechanics presented in a concise way for the reader not acquainted with the topic.
+We use standard notation, therefore the reader who is already at comfort with quantum formalism can safely skip to Section \ref{sec:qeq}.

-Mathematically, a \emph{state} is given by a \emph{density operator} $\rho$ acting on a complex Hilbert space $\mathcal H$, which means that $\rho$ is positive semidefinite, $\rho \geq 0$, and has unit trace, $\Tr(\rho) = 1$.
+Mathematically, a \emph{quantum state} is given by a \emph{density operator} $\rho$ acting on a complex Hilbert space $\mathcal H$,\footnote{In the finite case with $d$ dimensions one can take $H=\mathbb C^d$.} which means that $\rho$ is positive semidefinite, $\rho \geq 0$, and has unit trace, $\Tr(\rho) = 1$.
 Every density operator can occur as the state of a system.

-A \emph{measurement} on the quantum system with Hilbert space $\mathcal{H}$ is given by a \emph{resolution of the identity}, or \emph{positive operator valued measure (POVM)}, which is a collection $(M_s : s\in S)$ of positive semidefinite matrices $M_s\geq 0$, one for each possible outcome $s\in S$ of the measurement, acting on $\mathcal{H}_i$ and such that $\sum_s M_s = \1$.
+A \emph{measurement} on the quantum system with Hilbert space $\mathcal{H}$ is given by a \emph{resolution of the identity}, or \emph{positive operator valued measure (POVM)}, which is a collection $(M_s : s\in S)$ of positive semidefinite matrices $M_s\geq 0$, one for each possible outcome $s\in S$ of the measurement, acting on $\mathcal{H}$ and such that $\sum_s M_s = \1$.
 Every resolution of the identity can be realized in a quantum mechanical experiment.

 States and measurements are the way quantum theory encodes the observable features of physical systems.
 The fundamental formula is \emph{Born's rule}, which determines the probability of observing an outcome: